 In Canada, Government control prevails over the cost of medicalcare.
 An editorial in the National Post (June, 2005) stated that Canada is the only free country in the world that forbids citizens from paying for essential medical services with private insurance and the only nation that has defined a particular mode of medicalcare delivery as a core element of national identity.
 Rationing services is one method of controlling escalating costs.

-Medical Care and Planet Ecology is produced by Alpha Education.
+Medical Care and Planet Ecology is produced by Alpha Education and

-Printed book orders are also submitted to Alpha Online; physical shipments
+Printed book and eBook orders are submitted to Alpha Online; physical

 shipments are limited to destinations in Canada and the USA.

 Alpha Nutrition ® is a registered trademark and a division of Environmed Research Inc., Sechelt, British Columbia, Canada.
 In business since 1984.
 Online since 1995.